Vkeerthu/Plant-disease-Identification/README.md

 Train a deep learning model, typically a CNN, using the preprocessed images.
 The model should learn to distinguish between healthy plants and diseased plants.
 Transfer learning is often used in this context, where a pre-trained model (e.g., VGG, ResNet, Inception) is fine-tuned on the plant disease dataset to improve performance.

 ## Validation and Evaluation:
 Evaluate the trained model using a separate validation dataset.
 Measure metrics such as accuracy, precision, recall, and F1-score to assess the model's performance.
-Adjust the model and hyperparameters as Needed.
+Adjust the model and hyperparameters as needed.

 ## Deployment:
 Once the model performs well on the validation dataset, you can deploy it to identify plant diseases in real-world scenarios.
 This can be done through a web or mobile application, where users can upload images of plants and receive predictions about the presence of diseases.